 There are several ways that fruit can be offered to hermit crabs, but there isn’t necessarily a better way.

 Can Hermit Crabs Eat Fresh Fruit?

-Hermit crabs may be less fussy about a slightly green banana than humans because ripe fruit has the strongest scent, which will be what attracts hermit crabs and encourages them to eat.
+Hermit crabs may be less fussy about a slightly green banana than humans because ripe fruit has the strongest scent, which attracts hermit crabs and encourages them to eat.

 Can Hermit Crabs Eat Dried Fruit?

 Dried fruit, whether you’re considering pre-packaged foods like dates or dehydrated slices of fresh fruit, makes a good treat.
 However, they should be served sparingly as they’re higher in sugar.

 Weight gain through sugar isn’t a concern for hermit crabs.
 However, they can grow hyperactive if they consume too much sugar.
 Check the ingredients of pre-packaged dry food for artificial additives.

 As per the Journal of Chemical Ecology, sugar produces an odor that garners an immediate reaction.
 If your hermit crabs grow to expect sugar-laden treats, they may reject healthier food options.